Entrepreneurship Database program at Emory University

-Despite the explosion of programs around the world that aim to stimulate the growth and/or impact of entrepreneurs, there is little empirical research into the effectiveness of these programs.
+Despite the explosion of programs around the world that aim to stimulate the growth of entrepreneurs, there is little empirical research into the effectiveness of these programs.
 Do these support programs work?
 Are certain types of programs more effective in certain situations?
 These kinds of questions are difficult to explore without rigorous data.

 Join our Database Team:

 - Click to learn more about the Program Manager Role

 - Click to learn more about the Program Associate Role